petenelson/wp-rest-api-log/readme.md

 ## Changelog ##

+### v1.6.6 November 9, 2018 ###
+* Moved taxonomy registration to a separate file, made taxonomies not public to prevent them from automatically showing in Yoast SEO sitemaps
+* Updated minimum WP version to 4.7
+* Updated unit test framework

 ### v1.6.5 July 26, 2017 ###
 * Fixed some escaping issues in admin and new-line characters when saving to database (props davidanderson)